Maiden Castle Sports Centre: Development

 The original sports centre was designed by Cordingley and McIntyre and constructed by R.E.
 Coleman Ltd between 1961 and 1965.
 It was opened on 8 May 1965 by Clive Rowlands, captain of the Welsh rugby team, as "Maiden Castle Sports Hall and Playing Fields", with an athletics meeting being held the same day.
 An all-weather hockey pitch was added in the early 1970s and a footbridge was built across the River Wear, allowing for the development of more pitches on the east bank of the river.

 Expansion of the facilities was proposed in 1981 and funds were raised as part of Durham University's 150th anniversary appeal.
 This led to its redevelopment as the Graham Sports Centre over 1984 to 1988, named (from January 1985) after university registrar Ian Graham who had died in December 1984.

 In 2001 the sports centre was refurbished and upgrades were made to the artificial pitch, running track and tennis courts.
 In 2002 a new water-based astroturf hockey pitch was opened alongside the existing all-weather pitch.

 A £6.7 million upgrade to Maiden Castle, including £500,000 from Sport England, to add indoor cricket nets, a fencing piste and a powered indoor rowing tank was begun in 2009 as part of the sporting legacy of the 2012 Olympic Games.
 A 3G rubber crumb artificial pitch was installed for the start of the 2009/10 season.
 The renovated centre was opened in 2012 by Sport and Olympics Minister, Hugh Robertson.
 Facilities at Maiden Castle were used for training by the Sri Lanka Olympic badminton team prior to the games.
 A further £500,000 grant from Sport England in 2013 enabled construction of a second 3G rubber crumb artificial pitch.
-The pitch was officially opened with a lacrosse match between Durham University' women's team and the Team England development squad.
+The pitch was officially opened with a lacrosse match between Durham University's women's team and the Team England development squad.